Mischief in the Air

 Mischief in the Air is a comedy mystery play from Max Afford.
-It was set in a radio station.
+The story takes place in a radio station.

 It was one of the few Australian plays of the 1940s to receive a professional production, being produced by J.C.
 Williamsons Ltd. They produced it in association with radio station 2GB and production company Macquarie, who presented a radio version.

 Plot

-Larry Carlson, an Australian soldier, meets American serviceman Clay Tuttle in New Guinea.
-When both are invalided out of the army they meet again in Sydney and try to purchase a radio station.
-They attempt to attract the interest of sponsors Mc McGuinness and Mr Mandelberg, but problems arise when the former falls dead.
+The action takes place in a Rex Broadcasting Studios, a station owned by Larry Carlson, a former Australian soldier, and Clay Tuttle, an American serviceman.
+Larry manages the business while Clay writes scripts.
+Larry is engaged to Fern, a doctor.
+Larry and Clay need the interest of sponsors Mc McGuinness, a Scotsman and Mr Mandelberg, a Jewish new Australian, but problems arise when the former falls dead.
+Fern figures out it was due to poison.